 With the $7 price tag, I approached The Ordinary foundations with some skepticism that they’d actually work and anticipated having the same skin reactions I normally have with drugstore foundations.

 The serum foundation was ok for me, but the Full Coverage has really become a go-to.
 No burning, no breakouts, and a nice, natural skin-like finish.
-It also doesn’t feel heavy at all, which I love.
+It also doesn’t feel heavy at all!

 I have dry, sensitive skin and this doesn’t cling or get patchy.
-The Fair shades didn’t oxidize on me at all, but the Level 2 shades got darker after applying.
+The shades do oxidize and get a level darker after applying.

-I set everything with setting spray and these held up for 8 hours in 100 degree heat (L.A.
-October heat wave) and 12ish hours in 75 degree weather (Much more my temperature speed!).
-I touch up around my nose about 4-5 hours in because my skin does get dewier with this foundation than my others.
+I set everything with setting spray and these held up for 8 hours in 100 degree heat and 12ish hours in 75 degree weather.
+I touch up around my nose about mid day because my skin does get dewier with this foundation.

 The only other downside to the foundation is that I actually don’t love how it photographs.
 I really like how it looks in real life, but in photos I feel like it’s very “meh.”
-So I wouldn’t wear this for wedding, family, holiday photos, etc. But for everyday life, I do like the finish.
+I wouldn’t wear this for wedding, family, holiday photos, etc. but for everyday life, I do like the natural finish.

 I love really love these The Ordinary foundations!
-I think for day-to-day, running around when you don’t want to wear your $65 Armani or Koh Gen Do foundations, this fits the bill perfectly.
+I think for day-to-day, running around when you don’t want to wear a $70 foundation, this fits the bill perfectly.
 It’s a great-day-to-day foundation.
-I do hope they work on the medium shades that oxidized.
-But overall this is a great pick.
-I can not believe the price.
 Let me know your thoughts if you pick one up to try!

 Shop the Post |